CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-3.md

 ![Screenshot showing the Deployment Slots Functionality for a Function App hosted in App Service on Kubernetes through Azure Portal](/img/blog/azure-arc-for-apps-part-3/app-service-on-kubernetes-functions-deployment-slots.jpg)

+### Configuring Deployment Slots for Code-based Function app deployments

-When I first attempted to create a deployment slot, I had a Function App which received code from a Function project (i.e. code-based).
+I first attempted to create a deployment slot, using a Function App which received code from a Function project (i.e. code-based).
 I was able to create a Staging Slot in the portal, and everything appeared as though it was successful.
 However, using the ``kubectl get po -n appservice --watch``, I was unable to see any infrastructure created to support it.
 After navigating to the staging slot URL, I received a 404 error for the new staging slot endpoint that was created.

+### Configuring Deployment Slots for container based Function app deployments

 I later tried this again with a Function App that ran based on a Docker Image that I had built and packaged from the same codebase.
 The Deployment Slot appeared to be created successfully (similarly to the Code-based deployment).
-When I navigated to the staging endpoint at ``https://demo-function-staging.rb-arc-aks-appsv-gdcume5.westeurope.k4apps.io``, I was surprised to find that the staging slot worked, and displayed the default Azure Function landing page.
+When I navigated to the staging endpoint at ``https://demo-function-staging.rb-arc-aks-appsv-gdcume5.westeurope.k4apps.io``, I was pleasantly surprised to find that the staging slot worked, and displayed the default Azure Function landing page.

-After running ``kubectl get po -n appservice --watch``, we can see that there is an additional pod created, not just our production application.
+After running ``kubectl get po -n appservice --watch``, we can see that there is an additional pod created as we would expect.
+One representing our production application, one representing the staging slot.

 ```bash
 kubectl get po -n appservice --watch